chanakyaitgithub/Emocare-/README.md

 - *Team Leaders and Organizations:* Improve team dynamics and support.
 - *Tech-savvy Professionals:* Utilize AI-driven solutions for workplace enhancement.

-## Revenue Strategy

-- *Subscription-based Model:* Organizations are billed based on user and conversation volume.
-- *Partnerships:* Explore collaborations with HR consulting firms and wellness programs for enterprise adoption.

 ## Contributing

 Contributions are welcomed!
 To contribute: